We have always been proud to stand up for social justice, and this spirit runs throughout our University Strategy 2026.

 - 95% of staff think the University is a good place to work.

-Our Equality, Diversity and Human Rights Policy Statement sets out the University’s commitment to producing, implementing, reviewing and monitoring policies which promote equality, diversity and human rights, and to sustaining an environment which is free from all forms of unfair treatment, discrimination and harassment for all those who study, work and engage with the institution.
+Our Equality, Diversity and Human Rights Policy Statement sets out our commitment to producing, implementing, reviewing and monitoring policies which promote equality, diversity and human rights and to sustaining an environment which is free from all forms of unfair treatment, discrimination and harassment for all those who study, work and engage with the institution.